okfn/licenses/ISSUE_TEMPLATE.md

 ### Your Environment
 > Include as many relevant details about the environment you experienced the bug in - this will help us resolve the bug more expediently

-* Environment name and version (e.g. Chrome 39, node.js 5.4):
+* Environment name and version:
-* Operating System and version (desktop or mobile):
+* Operating System and version: